w3c-fedid/FedCM/README.md

 We believe a convincing path needs to have a clearly defined end state but also a plausible sequencing strategy.

-At the moment, we are actively working with identity providers to test our APIs ([instructions](HOWTO.md)) and help us determine product requirements, ergonomics and deployment strategies that minimize change and maximize control.
+At the moment, we are actively working with the identity providers ecosystem to help us determine product requirements, ergonomics and deployment strategies that minimize change and maximize control, for example via testing our APIs ([instructions](HOWTO.md)) and giving us feedback.

 Much of this explainer is evolving as a result of this field experimentation.